Gabriel-Benavidez/GChat/doc/ANALYST_REPORT.md

-# BookChat System Analysis Report
+# NPChat System Analysis Report

 ## Executive Summary

-As of January 13, 2025, BookChat has evolved into a more complete system with improved documentation and features.
+As of January 13, 2025, NPChat has evolved into a more complete system with improved documentation and features.
 However, there are still several areas that require attention before the system can be considered production-ready.

 ## System Overview